-Issue symbols should be verified to ensure that they reflect the security’s NASDAQ, NYSE, NYSE American, NYSE Arca, Bats or OTC equity symbol as of the relevant settlement date.
+An issue's symbol should be verified to ensure that it reflects the security’s NASDAQ, NYSE, NYSE American, NYSE Arca, Cboe BZX, IEX or OTC equity symbol as of the relevant settlement date.
 Issue symbols and names can be verified by accessing symbol directories on the website of the relevant exchange.

-Prior to submitting a short interest position in an equity security, member firms must remove all spaces, special characters and lowercase letters from the issue symbol, as they are not currently accepted by RFA.
+Prior to submitting a short interest position in an equity security, member firms must remove all spaces, special characters and lowercase letters from the issue symbol.
 Refer to the table below for some examples.